TCEQ Computer-based Occupational Licensing Exams

 Things to Know Before Taking a TCEQ Exam

 Examinees will not be allowed to test without providing one of the following valid IDs: state-issued driver’s license or identification card, military ID, or passport.

-Examinees are responsible for obtaining TCEQ approval to take the exam before registering; no refunds will be given to examinees who cannot test because TCEQ approval has not be obtained.
+Examinees are responsible for obtaining TCEQ approval to take the exam before registering and must bring their approval letters to their testing appointment; no refunds will be given to examinees that cannot test because TCEQ approval has not been obtained.

-Cell phones (and other electronic communication devices) are not permitted in the testing room.
+The following devices are prohibited, are not allowed in the testing room, and may not be accessed during scheduled or unscheduled breaks: cell phones, telephones, watch alarms, any handheld electronic or photographic device, dictionaries, translators, books, notes, mechanical pencils and pens, food, drinks, gum, candy and tobacco.
 Examinees should leave cell phones at home or in a vehicle.
-An examinee who uses a cell phone or has a cell phone that rings during the test session will be dismissed.
+An examinee that uses a cell phone or has a cell phone that rings during the test session will be dismissed.
 The scores may be voided, and administration fees will not be refunded.

-Because testing space is limited and oftentimes in high demand, the $43 testing fee is non-refundable.
-TCEQ tests can only be rescheduled without forfeiting testing fees if examinees contact the Academic Center at least 24 hours before their appointments.
+Because testing space is limited and oftentimes in high demand, the $43.50 testing fee is non-refundable.
+TCEQ tests can only be rescheduled without forfeiting testing fees if examinees contact the Student Success Testing Center at least 24 hours before their appointments.

 The following items are allowed during TCEQ Testing: